debbiekyu/DAT7Coursework/Class2_Homework.md

 **Question 2:**

-Code for list of all the CSV or TSV files in the DAT7 repo:
+Code and list of all the CSV or TSV files in the DAT7 repo:
 ```
 find . -name '*.tsv' -o -name '*.csv'
 ./data/airlines.csv